Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 #### Derive keys using nonce during run time

-The local\_host\_application establishes session with intermediate secrets at OPTIGA™ using respective operations.
-And host further uses this intermediate secret in session to ensure the freshness (at host side) in shielded connection.
+The local\_host\_application establishes session with intermediate secrets at OPTIGA™ Trust M using respective operations.
+And host further uses this intermediate secret in session to provide freshness (at host side) in shielded connection.

 8. With this way, there are no additional NVM writes during the